 Snow, cold brings Romandie stage start down from mountains

-Fabio Felline of Italy leads the six-day race, which finishes Sunday.
+Fabio Felline of Italy finished safely in sixth to retain his overall lead in the six-day race, which finishes Sunday.

 The 23-year-old Kueng also won a stage in cold and rain in the 2015 Tour of Romandie, and is seen as a contender to inherit the now-retired Fabian Cancellara's status as the Swiss cycling star.

 Friday's stage is a 187-kilometer (116-mile) ride starting and finishing in Payerne.